ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         BAR.
 It can not distinguish CXLMEM vs PCIE BAR.
 It does not have source filter and counts traffic from any source.

+      - NVLink-C2C PMU:

+        Use the incoming events to count read/write traffic from GPU A1 or A2.

+      - NV-DLink PMU:

+        Use the incoming events to count read traffic from all sources.

     * Any memory of Socket B:

       - UCF PMU: source filter = src_loc_noncpu, destination filter = dst_loc_rem